Skgland/plwm/README.md

 **!!!
 Disclaimer:** plwm is still in an experimental state.
 First stable release will be v1.0.
 While crashes or other major bugs don't really occur, it's good to keep this in mind **!!!**

+Also, this means that breaking changes (e.g. renaming of settings) are to be expected before reaching v1.0.
+We plan on switching to [semantic versioning](https://semver.org/) from that point onwards.

 For known problems, see [the Issues with bug labels](https://github.com/Seeker04/plwm/issues?q=is%3Aopen+is%3Aissue+label%3Abug).

 # Contribution